PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/wiiu.md

 <figure><img src="https://i.imgur.com/8BsrI9F.png" alt=""><figcaption></figcaption></figure>

-The game will now be available in Retrobat for scraping and playing.
+The game will now be available in ProjectArcade for scraping and playing.

-Retrobat will detect the **.rpx** file in the `\code` folder
+ProjectArcade will detect the **.rpx** file in the `\code` folder

 <figure><img src="https://i.imgur.com/iSQdk4o.png" alt=""><figcaption></figcaption></figure>